yoichitgy/hugo_yoichitgy/content/post/2015-08-14-dependency-injection-framework-for-swift-simple-weather-app-part2.md

         }
     }

 At the beginning, a mock of `Networking` is defined as `MockNetwork`.
 It has `request` method, but never returns a response.
 Instead, it increments a counter named `requestCount`.
 A mock is used to check whether methods or properties of an instance are called as intended.
-Although it may return dummy values like a stub does, the ability to check method or property calls differentiate a mock from stub.
+Although it may return dummy values like a stub does, the ability to check method or property calls differentiates a mock from a stub.

 In `spec`, we skip to `it` for now.
 First, instances of `MockNetwork` and `WeatherTablerViewController` are retrieved from the configured `container`.
 Because we know `Networking` is resolved to `MockNetwork`, we cast the returned instance to `MockNetwork`.
 Then, it is checked, by the `requestCount` counter, that `request` method of the mock is called once after `viewWillAppear` of the view controller is called.
-Although `WeatherTablerViewController` does not own `Networking` instance, we can ensure related instances are connected correctly by checking the call of the mocked method.
+Although `WeatherTablerViewController` does not directly own `Networking` instance, we can ensure related instances are connected correctly by checking the call of the mocked method.

-Let's go back to the configuration of a `Container`.
-First, `Networking` is registered to be resolved to `MockNetwork`, and configured to shared within the `container`.
+Let's go back to the configuration of the `container`.
+First, `Networking` is registered to be resolved to `MockNetwork`, and configured to be shared within the `container`.
 By setting the object scope, it is ensured that the instance of `MockNetwork` to check the counter is identical to the instance indirectly owned by `WeatherTablerViewController`.
 Second, initializer injection of `WeatherFetcher` dependency is registered.
-Third, property injection of `WeatherTablerViewController` is registered.
+Third, property injection of `WeatherTablerViewController` dependency is registered.

 Let's run the unit test.
 Passed, right?
 Assume you keep developing the weather app to add more features.
-This unit test gives you confidence that you will never break the connection of the UI and model.
+The unit test gives you confidence that you will never break the connection of the UI and model.

 ## Conclusion

-We have developed the UI part of the simple weather app, and learnt how to wire the components with a dependency injection `Container`. `SwinjectStoryboard` makes it easy to inject dependencies to view controllers defined in a storyboard.
-We have learnt, at last, a mock can be used to test the components are wired as intended by checking a method call to the instance located at the terminal of the chain of dependencies.
+We have developed the UI part of the simple weather app, and learnt how to wire the components with a dependency injection container. `SwinjectStoryboard` makes it easy to inject dependencies to view controllers defined in a storyboard.
+We have learnt, at last, a mock can be used to ensure that the components are wired as intended by checking a method call to the instance located at the terminal of the chain of dependencies.

 In the next blog post, we will develop a larger example app in [MVVM](https://en.wikipedia.org/wiki/Model_View_ViewModel) architecture with the popular and elegant Swift [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) framework, [ReactiveCococa](https://github.com/ReactiveCocoa/ReactiveCocoa).
 Of course, we will take advantage of dependency injection with Swinject to wire up the MVVM components.

 [^1]: The instantiation of `SwinjectStoryboard` is a bit tricky because `UIStoryboard` does not have a normal designated initializer to override by its child classes.
 To workaround this problem, `SwinjectStoryboard` is instantiated with `create` function instead of an initializer.
-[^2]: We call `fetch` only in `viewWillAppear` in this example app, but a product app should have a button or something else to refresh the weather information.
+[^2]: In the example app, `fetch` is called only in `viewWillAppear`, but a product app should have a button or something else to refresh the weather information.